g30e/PowerShell-Revision/README.md

+# CLI-Revision
-# Nothing is original here
+## Nothing is original here
-I'm simply collecting PowerShell cmdlets I find useful.
-Trying out GitHub to see if it's a good place for this sort of thing.
+I'm simply collecting CLI commands I find useful.
+I intend to collect here PowerShell cmdlets, bash commands, KQL queries, Python scripts, and any other useful commands I've come across.
+I usually use StandardNotes for this but many people who are smarter than me have recommended GitHub.
+So, I'm giving it a go.